taylorjg/print-puz-serverless/README.md

 I moved it to [Render](https://render.com/).
 This is fine but it seems to take longer to spin-up than it used to.

 I'd really like to deploy it to `gh-pages`.
 But I need a backend - at least to scrape the link from the Private Eye website.
-So, I the purpose of this repo is to re-package my backend code as AWS Lambda functions and deploy them using the [Serverless Framework](https://www.serverless.com/framework).
+So, the purpose of this repo is to re-package my backend code as AWS Lambda functions and deploy them using [Serverless Framework](https://www.serverless.com/framework).

 # Serverless Functions